LOEMO/Search-tool-for-Videos-of-the-Epstein-files/README.md

-# Before this tool can be used, you have to assure that the libraries pyautui and pynput are already installed.
+# Before this tool can be used, you have to assure that the libraries pyautogui and pynput are already installed.

 ## If the libraries arent already installed
 -run 'py -m pip install pynput pyautogui' in your cmd for Windows<br>